 Six Ultimate Southern Game Day Experiences

-When it comes to college football — the South rules.
+When it comes to game day experiences and college football in general — the South rules.

 Since the inception of the college football playoffs, nine of the 16 teams to compete are Southern bred, six of the eight teams to advance to the National Championship are Dixie proud, and the coveted trophy was won by Southern teams three out of four times.

 But that’s recent history.
 The South’s passion for college football dates back to the 1926 Rose Bowl when Alabama defeated Washington.
 That win extended far beyond the playing field.
 At the time, the sport was dominated by elite Northern schools like Harvard, Princeton and Yale.
 For Alabama — from the deeply depressed South — to claim victory was more than just a statement of sportsmanship, it was a statement in pride of place.